naelvis/refactored-happiness/content/posts/2020-11-25-on-the-psychology-of-the-unconscious-c-g-jung.md

     description: ''
 ---

 I'm currently reading "Two Essays on Analytical Phychology" which contains two introductory articles by Jung on, well, analytical psychology.
-I finished the first one and there are already enough notes, so here goes; I'll update the post with notes from the second one appena riesco a finirlo.
+I finished the first one and there are already enough notes, so here goes.

 I started looking for something more from Jung after reading Man and his symbols [(link)](https://naelvis.github.io/refactored-happiness/posts/man-and-his-symbols-c-g-jung-et-al/).
 What I was especially curious about was the characterization of shadow, animus and anima, which didn't really show up in this essay; it still was an interesting read.